-And when I convince my mind - or is it convinced for me? - to jot down some ideas a similar experience takes place and a new world materializes.
-I observe my thoughts and try to articulate some first understanding but while I am doing that my sensed surroundings disappear.
-Often it seems that what comes from without is beckoning with more vigor than anything from within but there is sometimes no clear distinction between the external world and those internal to me; and worlds they are.
-Sometimes even undistinguishable from the thing I call physical reality.
+Back to work.
+I convince my mind to jot down some ideas and a similar experience takes hold of me.
+A new world materializes.
+I observe my thoughts and try to articulate some first understanding meanwhile my sensed surroundings disappear.
+Often it seems that what comes from without is beckoning with more vigor than anything from within but there is sometimes no clear distinction between the external world and those internal to me.
 A thought can stir my feelings, produce vivid scenes in my mind, and fill my head for hours to come.
-During that time, I inhabit and interact with this space which is allowed into my soul while anything else is excluded from attention.

 - Essay series index